History of FC Pro Vercelli 1892: Foundation

-Phenomenal success
+Early success

 The team earned a place in the 1909–10 Championship final.
 However, a disagreement arose with the Italian Football Federation (F.I.F. – now called the F.I.G.C.) on the arranged date of the match, which clashed with another, previously scheduled match.
 Pro Vercelli chose to take part only with a youth team, eventually losing the title to Inter.

 Nevertheless, the Leoni ("Lions", so called for their notorious hard and not always clean tackles) did not take long to once again prove their supremacy in Italian football.
 They remained undefeated for the next three seasons, with the unprecedented capture of three titles in a row in 1910–11, 1911–12 and 1912–13.

 These years began the legends of the famous Midfield Line of Wonders, formed by Ara, Milano I and Leone.
 In the same years Pro Vercelli also formed, the backbone of the first Italian national teams, with nine players representing the Piedmont club.

-After such an incredible beginning, Pro Vercelli then had to wait the end of the Great War and 1920–21 to win another National title.
+After a successful beginning, Pro Vercelli did not win another National title until the Great War and 1920–21.
 In the following years Pro Vercelli remained among the best Italian teams, but fell short of achieving the top prize.
 Other teams such as arch-rivals Casale, Genoa and Inter overtook the "White Shirts", breaking a dominance not experienced before or since.

 In 1921–22, after a row over the structure of the Italian league competition, the Italian Football Federation split, with all the major teams forming the independent Italian Football Confederation (C.C.I.).
-Pro Vercelli joined the CCI league, which had a structure with fewer matches over the year, subsequently and joyously regaining their 7th National title, their last to date.
+Pro Vercelli joined the CCI league, which had a structure with fewer matches over the year, subsequently regaining their 7th National title, their last to date.

 Pro Vercelli were then invited to Rio de Janeiro to play against Flamengo and Botafogo.
-In the days before formalised European competition, Liverpool F.C., during a European tour as English Champions, played all of the strongest teams of the continent, defeating all except one: they could only manage a draw with Pro Vercelli in a clash of the finest sides of Europe on the day.
+In the days before formalised European competition, Liverpool F.C., during a European tour as English Champions, played Pro Vercelli, and the result was a draw.